SuperFLEB/cable_tv/README.md

 # Cable TV Website Theme

-This is a mockup of a Web page theme that looks a bit like the old Texscan MSI-generated community channels from the '80s and '90s.
+This is a mockup of a Web page theme that looks a bit like the old Texscan MSI-generated bulletin board channels from the '80s and '90s.
 It uses fonts from a Weather Channel revival project, not the exact Texscan fonts, so it won't look the same head-to-head, but it'll give a hit of nostalgia in a pinch.